corinthia/corinthia-docformats/README.md

 formats.
 Currently it supports .docx (part of the OOXML specification), HTML, and LaTeX (export-only).
 Corinthia also contain convinience executables.

-For more information, contact any of the following people
+For more information, visit our [forum](https://groups.google.com/forum/#!forum/corinthiateam) or the [Wiki](https://github.com/corinthia/corinthia-www/wiki) or contact any of the following people

 - Peter Kelly <peter@uxproductivity.com>
 - Louis Suárez-Potts <luispo@gmail.com>